fbpx

 Cleaning

 A clean home will leave a positive impression on potential buyers.
-Research by HomeLight suggests that a deep-cleaned house can sell for up to $1,700 more than a comparable, less tidy property.
+Research by HomeLight suggests that a deep-cleaned house can add up to $3,731 to the property’s sale price.
+If you de-clutter on top of that, you could add an additional $6,523!

 Minor Repairs

-Address any small issues like leaky faucets, chipped paint, or broken fixtures before listing your property.
+Address any small issues, like leaky faucets, chipped paint, or broken fixtures, before listing your property.
 If it can be somewhat easily fixed for a minimal cost, it’s probably worth doing if you want to get the most from selling your home.
-A study by the Joint Center for Housing Studies of Harvard University found that well-maintained homes sell for higher prices.
+A study by Thumbtack shows well-maintained properties sell for 10% more than a home in average condition.
+You’d be surprised at how a fresh paint job can transform a home!

 Home Staging